alexwlchan/alexwlchan.net/src/_drafts/working-with-large-s3-objects.md

 >
 > If 0 bytes are returned, and `size` was not 0, this indicates end of file.
 If the object is in non-blocking mode and no bytes are available, None is returned.

-To implement this method, we have to remember that we don't necessarily read from the start of the stream, but from the position set by seek().
+To implement this method, we have to remember that we read from the position set by `seek()` -- not necessarily the start of object.
-And when we've read some bytes, we need to advance the position because we've moved through the stream.
+And when we've read some bytes, we need to advance the position.

 To read a specific section of an S3 object, we pass an HTTP Range header into the get() call, which defines what part of the object we want to read.

 So let's add a read() method: